Aisam-ul-Haq Qureshi: 2003

 Aisam and Amir Hadad picked up the ATP's Arthur Ashe Humanitarian Award.
-ATP chief executive Mark Miles said, "During a summer when fear and hatred garnered much of the headlines, Amir and Aisam-ul-Haq provided much needed relief with their simple message about tolerance through tennis."
-Aisam, partnering Hadad, participated at the Milan Indoor in Milan, Italy, where they were knocked out of the first round by third seeds Tomáš Cibulec and Pavel Vízner, 6–7(8), 1–6.
+ATP chief executive Mark Miles said, "During a summer when fear and hatred garnered much of the headlines, Amir and Aisam-ul-Haq provided much-needed relief with their simple message about tolerance through tennis."
+Aisam, partnering with Hadad, participated at the Milan Indoor in Milan, Italy, where they were knocked out of the first round by third seeds Tomáš Cibulec and Pavel Vízner, 6–7(8), 1–6.
 At the Asia/Oceania Group I quarter-final, Pakistan were beaten 5–0 by New Zealand.
 Aisam went to Germany to play at the Warsteiner Challenger in Wolfsburg, where he reached the final with Austrian Alexander Peya.

 He went to play at his second ATP tournament of the year, partnered with Hadad, at the Copenhagen Open.
 They lost to George Bastl and David Prinosil 5–7, 3–6.
 In May, Aisam won a doubles futures title in Uzbekistan with partner Justin Bower.
 They stayed together in the country to play at the Fergana Challenger in Fergana where they won the doubles title.
 This victory saw Aisam reach 89th in the world for doubles rankings.

-At the French Open, he played with Daniel Vacek, but they exited at the first round at the hands of Rick Leach and Brian MacPhie 3–6, 3–6.
+At the French Open, he played with Daniel Vacek, but they exited in the first round at the hands of Rick Leach and Brian MacPhie 3–6, 3–6.
 At Wimbledon he and Hadad were beaten in the first round to Jiří Novák and Radek Štěpánek 6–7(5), 5–7, 5–7.

 Asiam Partnered Rohan Bopanna at the Manchester Trophy in Manchester, UK, where they reached the semi-finals.
 They went all the way to the final and won the Colorado Classic in Denver, US.
 Returning to Davis Cup action in September, he helped save Pakistan from relegation as they beat South Korea 3–2.
-With his singles ranking sliding, Aisam concentrated on playing singles matches, winning three futures titles, one in Thailand and two in India.
-He also won two doubles futures titles in India to round off the year, the first with Harsh Mankad and the second with Mustafa Ghouse.
+With his singles ranking sliding, Aisam concentrated on playing singles matches, winning three future titles, one in Thailand and two in India.
+He also won two doubles future titles in India to round off the year, the first with Harsh Mankad and the second with Mustafa Ghouse.

 Aisam ended the year ranked 493rd in singles and 187th in doubles.